Can Eating Crispy Pork Knuckles Boost Breastmilk Supply?

 To help boost supply, she pumped every two hours, got a massage from a lactation consultant, drank lots of water as well as coconut juice, and took three Moringa capsules daily.
 She also ate lots of protein and fat, upon the advice of her doctor.

 “This is because breast milk is at least 50 percent fat.
 Any fat will do except for trans fat.
-Crispy pata is just one choice,” explained her doctor, Martin Manahan from Makati Medical Center, in a Facebook comment.
+Crispy pata (pork knuckles) is just one choice,” explained her doctor, Martin Manahan from Makati Medical Center, in a Facebook comment.

 “And fat makes you thin.
 The problem with fat is that it’s called fat.
 Fat is essential for life and hormones and breast milk,” he further explained.
 “It does not cause heart disease because consumption of it lowers inflammation.”